Using the Catalogue

 The paintings in the catalogue are divided into five consecutive groups or themes: Landscape, Portrait, Figure Composition, Still Life, and Bather, and they are numbered chronologically within each theme.
 Single sheet works on paper are organized in the same groups, but with the addition of Figure Study and Page of Studies.
 They are also numbered loosely by date within each theme.
 The nineteen known sketchbooks are treated separately, each with its own master number and individual sheets linked to it.

 Each work in the catalogue can be accessed by FWN (Feichenfeldt Warman Nash), Rewald painting or watercolor, Chappuis or Venturi number by entering it in the search box.
+Any work that was added to the catalogue after June 1, 2023 is indicated by "(SPC)" [Société Paul Cezanne] after the number.

 The letters "TA" after the catalogue number indicates that the work has been traditionally attributed to Paul Cezanne, but has not been physically examined by the authors.
 Therefore, a determination of a work's authenticity cannot be made until it has been inspected, at which time the “TA” designation can be removed.
 Several works that are new and unseen or that require further study are also included in this category.